joshbtn/roster-scraper/README.md

 ## Run

 ### From Source
-Clone the repository and move into the directory (run `cd roster-scraper`)
+Clone the repository and move into the cloned directory (run `cd roster-scraper`)

 Run:
 `node lib/main.js --roster ROSTER`